 There have been times I have walked into a home and felt an overwhelming pressure upon my spirit.
 I felt like the atmosphere could almost choke me.
-Outside the sun was beaming and shining but as soon as I walked into the home, there is nothing but a weary darkness.
+Outside the sun is beaming but as soon as I walk into the home, there is nothing but weariness.

 Have you ever felt that?
-Have you ever felt it in your home?
+Have you ever felt it in your own home?

 Do not be ashamed to nod yes to the question.
 There are seasons in our lives where there is burdensome and havoc and it chases us place to place, room to room.
 There have been times for myself of this.

-Like during the trail of my divorce; most days it was not an atmosphere I would want anyone to walk into, especially in the evening time during dinner.
-It was when I felt the most alone and my entire attitude would change for the worse instantly before setting the dinner table, no matter if I just had a good day or not.
+Like during the trail of my divorce; most days it was not an atmosphere I would want anyone to walk into.
+Especially in the evening time during dinner.
+It was when I felt the most alone.
+My entire attitude would change for the worse instantly even if I was having a good day.

 My husband would have to go home every night for nineteen days without his wife and twenty-one days without his child.
 He had heartbreak on him.
-He was burden and tired emotionally and physically.
+The burden made him tired emotionally and physically.

 As you can just imagine, when I walked into our home from the hospital one day to shower and take a nap in my own bed after nineteen days of not doing so, I felt the atmosphere shift from the moment I unlocked my front door.

 I felt as if I walked into a war zone.
 I continued on into our bedroom, the room was bright, unlike the rest of the house that was dark and gloomy.
 Our bedroom felt free and restful.
 As I sat on our bed and began to pray for my family and our child that was not there in that home with me for the first time since he was born, I felt my husband’s presence in that room.
 I felt our spirits in sync.
-This is because in that bedroom, the bedroom that we have prayed many times together for it to be our sanctuary as a married couple, my husband had been continued prayer while I had been gone.
+This is because in that bedroom, we have prayed many times together for it to be our sanctuary as a married couple.
+My husband had continued prayer while I had been gone.